-Ester Echenique - pre-Incan and Incan pottery technology and provenance in Chile, Bolivia and Argentina; archaeometric methods.
+Ester Echenique - pre-Incan and Incan pottery technology and provenance in Chile, Bolivia and Argentina.

 Former PhD students, their dissertation topics and current locations

 Fumie Iizuka (2013).
 Early Pottery in the Tropics of Panama (4500-3200 BC): Production Processes, Circulation and Diagenesis.
 (Co-supervised with Michael Schiffer).
-Fumie is currently a postdoctoral fellow in the Department of Geology, National University of Colombia, Medellín.
+Fumie was a postdoctoral fellow in the Department of Geology, National University of Colombia, Medellín in 2013/14.

 Alyson Thibodeau (2012).
 Isotopic Evidence for the Provenance of Turquoise, Glaze Paints and Metals in the Southwestern USA.
 (PhD in Geosciences; co-supervised with Joaquin Ruiz, UA Geosciences).
 Aly is currently a postdoctoral fellow in geochemistry at the University of Toronto.

 Thomas Fenn (2011).
 Applications of Heavy Isotope Research to Archaeological Problems of Provenance and Trade.
 (Co-supervised with Joaquin Ruiz, UA Geosciences).
 Tom was a postdoctoral fellow with Dr. Patrick Degryse in the Division of Geology, Katholieke Universiteit Leuven, Belgium from mid-2011 to mid 2013.
 From July 1 2014 he will be the Director of Scientific Research for the Council on Archaeological Studies at Yale University.

 Lesley Frame (2009).Technological Change in Southwestern Asia: Metallurgical Production Styles and Social Values during the Chalcolithic and Early Bronze Age.
-Lesley's PhD is in Materials Science and Engineering, and was co-supervised by Pam Vandiver and myself.
-She was a Fulbright Fellow at the University of Cardiff in 2010/11, and is currently employed as a research metallurgist in New Haven, Connecticut.
+Lesley's PhD was in Materials Science and Engineering, and was co-supervised by Pam Vandiver and myself.
+She was a Fulbright Fellow at the University of Cardiff in 2010/11, and is currently the director of metallurgical researcch for the Thermatool Corporation, New Haven, Connecticut.